lindacom/api/wordpress/README.md

 Nb. to view pages, media etc. replace posts in the url with the required data type.

-1. button click to insert posts using Javascript and the api. (main.js
+1. button click to insert posts using Javascript and the api. (main.js)
+2. On click funcyion to send a GET request
+3. insert response data into a div